strattonandrew/strattonandrew.github.io/_news/announcement_1.md

 related_posts: false
 ---

-<i>Towards a Characterization of Social Robot Navigation Scenarios</i> is awarded Best Paper at the RSS 2024 Workshop on Unsolved Problems in Social Robot Navigation.
+<i>Towards a Characterization of the Complexity of Social Robot Navigation Scenarios</i> is awarded Best Paper at the RSS 2024 Workshop on Unsolved Problems in Social Robot Navigation.